mh2rashi/LinguaTune/README.md

 2. <strong>Select & Edit</strong>: Select a language for transcription and edit for complete accuracy.
-There is a transcription for Captions and Voice Over, click the one that you'd like to edit.
+There is a transcription for Captions and Voice-Over, click the one that you'd like to edit.

     - <strong>Captions</strong>:
         1. Select the appropriate language for your transcription (01).